CortexIntelligentAutomation/docs/content/en/docs/Reference/troubleshooting/installation.md

     If any warning triangles appear, wait for 5 minutes or so as the cluster may still be starting up.
 If the cluster looks OK, ignore the rest of this step.
 If the warnings persist or anything on the screen goes red, use the filter buttons to find the individual elements which have errors or warnings.
 Warnings should not be ignored as they can indicate that the service can’t start but is still in the retry phase.
     If no useful message can be seen here, the service log files may contain more information.

-If no solution can be found, please contact [Cortex Service Desk](https://support.cortex.co.uk/) for assistance.
+If no solution can be found, please contact [Cortex Service Portal][] for assistance.

 ### Managing RabbitMQ